Natural Products

 Can You Use Bioidentical Progesterone With The Coil/Pill/IUD/Implants?

-Many women being given any of these products are usually told they contain progesterone – but they do not.
-They contain a synthetic progestin whose action mimics progesterone but it is not the same, in fact there are clear and substantial drawbacks to using synthetic hormones.
+The problem arises because the synthetic progestins action mimics progesterone but it is not the same, in fact there are clear and substantial drawbacks to using synthetic hormones.

-One of the main reasons women wish to use bioidentical natural progesterone alongside such products is to help with the side effects and that is certainly something that it can do.
+One of the main reasons women wish to use bioidentical natural progesterone alongside such products is to help with the side effects and that is certainly something that it can do if being used to help heavy menstrual bleeding.

 These are some of the commonly listed side effects for the Mirena Coil for example: